Jul. 16, 2019

 Salary and benefits

-- A one-year fixed-term employment contract, renewable based on evaluation, to a maximum of the end of the fiscal year (March 31) in which the employee completes 5 years of employment.
+- A one-year fixed-term employment contract, renewable based on evaluation, to a maximum of the end of the fiscal year 2023 (March 31, 2024).

 - RIKEN may adjust the above maximum period of renewability based on a) the employee’s abilities, work load at the time of contract completion, performance and work attitude and b) the continuation of the employee’s center, laboratory or project and RIKEN’s management situation and budget at the time.
 In principle, employment contracts will not be renewed for individuals older than 65 years.

 - The employee’s period of fixed-term employment cannot exceed 10 years from the initial date of hire (or 10 years from April 1, 2013 for fixed-term employees already at RIKEN prior to this date).

 In principle, there will be a trial period of employment (2 months).

 Salary will be commensurate with qualifications and experience.
 Commuting and housing allowances will be provided.
 Social insurance will be applied.
 Mandatory membership in the RIKEN Mutual Benefit Society (RIKEN Kyosaikai).